 “OK…You wait just a darn minute!
-If my laptop or tablet cannot connect to the internet then there is obviously something wrong with the Internet and I am calling my ISP and letting them know that there is something wrong with their service!”
+If my laptop or tablet cannot connect to the internet, then there is obviously something wrong with the internet and I am calling my ISP (Internet Service Provider) and letting them know that there is something wrong with their service!”

-For the sake of this article, think of your ISP as a very large well that provides your home and all of your neighbor’s homes with water, or in this case, Internet access.
-Like a well, your ISP provides a “pipe” directly to the internet, this can be done over copper or fiber or some other means but it is a pipe nonetheless.
-Once the connections are made to the house, water travels through a water pump and Internet goes through a router.
-Both feed the home with a necessary service and both the water pump and the router are usually owned by the homeowner.
+For the sake of this article, think of your ISP as a very large well that provides your home and all of your neighbor’s homes with water, or in this case, internet access.
+Like a well, your ISP provides a “pipe” directly to the internet, this can be done over copper or fiber or some other means, but it is a pipe, nonetheless.
+Once the connections are made to the house, water travels through a water pump and internet goes through a router.
+Both feed the home with a necessary service.

 Most days, you turn on the faucet and water comes out, but one day… nothing.
 What do you do?
 Is your first assumption that the well has run dry?
 Not usually.
 The first thing I would check is to see whether my pump was working, perhaps a blown breaker or some other mechanical failure.